 According to the World Health Organization (WHO), each year, worldwide, there are between 250,000 and 500,000 people who suffer a spinal cord injury (SCI).
 In the United States, there are approximately 12,500 new cases of spinal cord injury every single year.

 WHO reports that the majority of SCIs are the result of preventable accidents, such as falls and car crashes.
-Considering the devastation SCIs cause victims and their families, the fact that most could have been prevented and were not, is unacceptable.
+Considering the devastation SCIs cause victims and their families, the fact that most could have been prevented is unacceptable.

-An experienced personal injury attorney can be there for victims and families when they need it most, helping to guide them through the legal process of bringing those who hurt them to justice.
-Personal injury lawyers negotiate with insurance companies, battle opposing attorneys and face off against individuals and large corporations on behalf of injury victims and families on a daily basis.
+Personal injury lawyers negotiate with insurance companies, battle opposing attorneys, and face off against individuals and large corporations on behalf of injury victims and families on a daily basis.

 The most common causes of spinal cord injuries include the following: